-- (a) A list of the locations of each parcel of real property owned by Lafayette or the Bank (other than real property acquired in foreclosure or in lieu of foreclosure in the course of the collection of loans and being held by Lafayette or the Bank for disposition as required by law) is set forth in the Disclosure Letter under the heading of "Owned Real Property" (such real property being herein referred to as the "Owned Real Property").
-A list of the locations of each parcel of real property leased by Lafayette or the Bank is also set forth in the Disclosure Letter under the heading of "Leased Real Property").
+(a) A list of the locations of each parcel of real property owned by Lafayette or the Bank (other than real property acquired in foreclosure or in lieu of foreclosure in the course of the collection of loans and being held by Lafayette or the Bank for disposition as required by law) is set forth in the Disclosure Letter under the heading of "Owned Real Property" (such real property being herein referred to as the "Owned Real Property").
+A list of the locations of each parcel of real property leased by Lafayette or the Bank is also set forth in the Disclosure Letter under the heading of "Leased Real Property" (such real property being herein referred to as the "Leased Real Property").
 Lafayette shall update the Disclosure Letter within ten (10) days after acquiring or leasing any real property after the date hereof.
-Collectively, the Owned Real Property and the Leased Real Property are herein referred to as the "Real Property." - (b) There is no pending action involving Lafayette or the Bank as to the title of or the right to use any of the Real Property. - (c) Neither Lafayette nor the Bank has any interest in any other real property except interests as a mortgagee, and except for any real property acquired in foreclosure or in lieu of foreclosure and being held for disposition as required by law.
+Collectively, the Owned Real Property."

+(b) There is no pending action involving Lafayette or the Bank as to the title of or the right to use any of the Real Property.

+(c) Neither Lafayette nor the Bank has any interest in any other real property except interests as a mortgagee, and except for any real property acquired in foreclosure or in lieu of foreclosure and being held for disposition as required by law.